Client Zero: The Architect of the Apex

 The Rescue Mission: Old vs. New

 Wrestling that C10—this dead-weight block of my own history—off a trailer was exhausting.
-As it finally sat on the side of the road, I realized that the truck was a literal manifestation of my life: I was navigating a high-consequence moment where one misstep could end in disaster.
+As it finally sat on the side of the road, I realized the truck was a literal manifestation of my life: I was navigating a high-consequence moment where one misstep could end in disaster.
 I was one move away from another major setback.

 The Infinite Restoration